anglerud/makespace_servo_demo/docs/index.md

 Other servos may operate at different voltages, have control schemes where the position can be read back, or even have programmable movement profiles.

-There are also contiously rotating servos, and servos which respond to just the
-%age time the signal is active, rather than the 50hz signal that these RC servos use.
+There are also continuously rotating servos, and servos which respond to just the %age time the signal is active, rather than the 50HZ signal that these RC servos use.

 # Running the demos

-## stm32 and rust
+## STM32 And rust

 ### Setup